-Trump urges 'common sense' gun measures, seeks NRA input
+Trump says NRA could soften opposition to gun reforms after mass shootings

 Republican Senate leader Mitch McConnell on Thursday rejected a plea from more than 200 mayors to call the Senate back early to consider gun legislation.

+Another senior Republican and ally of Trump acknowledged on Friday that the shootings last weekend in El Paso, Texas, and Dayton, Ohio, put pressure on Congress to act.

+“I think there’s more pressure on all of us to do something,” Republican Senator Lindsey Graham told reporters on Air Force One.
+“If you’re out there just living a normal life, this is hard to understand why we can’t do something after multiple events.
+I just think the space to do nothing is gone.”

-House Speaker Nancy Pelosi and Senate Democratic Leader Chuck Schumer said they had each spoken separately to Trump and that he had assured them he would review legislation that has already passed the Democratic-majority House.
+Schumer and House Speaker Nancy Pelosi said they had spoken separately to Trump and he assured them he would review legislation that has already passed the Democratic-majority House but stalled in the Senate.

+Nearly half of all Americans believe another mass shooting in the United States is highly likely soon, according to a Reuters/Ipsos public opinion poll released on Friday.

+The Aug.
+7-8 survey found that 78% of Americans said it was likely that such an attack would take place in the next three months, including 49% who said one was highly likely.

 The White House also will hold a meeting with representatives from the technology industry on Friday to discuss violent extremism online.

-Trump is not scheduled to be at the White House for most of the day as he attends a fundraiser in the Hamptons in New York for his 2020 re-election campaign.

-Reporting by Roberta Rampton and Jonas Ekblom; Additional reporting by Susan Heavey, Humeyra Pamuk; and Richard Cowan; Writing by Alistair Bell; Editing by Bill Trott
+Reporting by Roberta Rampton and Jonas Ekblom; Additional reporting by Susan Heavey, Humeyra Pamuk; and Richard Cowan in Washington and Jeff Mason on Air Force One; Writing by Alistair Bell; Editing by Bill Trott